Sirhan Sirhan: Parole hearings

 Six other surviving children of Robert F. Kennedy—Joseph P. Kennedy II, Courtney Kennedy, Kerry Kennedy, Christopher G. Kennedy, Maxwell T. Kennedy, and Rory Kennedy—opposed parole for Sirhan, and urged the full parole board or Governor Gavin Newsom to reverse the recommendation.
 They filed a statement with the parole board on August 27, 2021, opposing Sirhan's release.
 Rory Kennedy wrote a guest essay in the New York Times saying that Sirhan did not deserve parole, citing his lack of remorse and unwillingness to accept responsibility.

-Neither Los Angeles County District Attorney George Gascón nor any staff of his office appeared at the parole hearing or took any position on parole for Sirhan.
+Neither Los Angeles County District Attorney George Gascón nor any office staff appeared at the parole hearing or took any position on parole for Sirhan.
 This was a break from the previous practice of the prosecution, which had opposed parole in all of Sirhan's previous hearings.
 Upon taking office, Gascón had issued a directive that his office's "default policy" was not to attend parole hearings or take a position on parole.

-The next step in the parole process is review "by the legal division of the Board of Parole Hearings, a process that can take up to about four months.
-If the lawyers find an error, they can send the case to the full slate of commissioners to review."
-If there is no reason to send the decision to the full board of commissioners, then it goes to the governor, who has 30 days to review it.
-It was later acknowledged that Sirhan's parole was also aided by a recent California law that required the parole board to consider things like age, health, and childhood trauma as mitigating factors – things it hadn't considered before.
+It was later acknowledged that Sirhan's parole was also aided by a recent California law that required the parole board to consider things like age, health, and childhood trauma as mitigating factors—things it had not considered before.

 On January 13, 2022, California Governor Gavin Newsom denied Sirhan's latest bid for parole.
-He wrote an op-ed in the Los Angeles Times stating that even though the state parole board had recommended Sirhan for parole, the severity of the crime and Sirhan's "current refusal to accept responsibility for it" led Newsom to deny the request.
+Newsom wrote an op-ed in the Los Angeles Times stating that even though the state parole board had recommended Sirhan for parole, the severity of the crime and Sirhan's "current refusal to accept responsibility for it" led him to deny the request.

-At Sirhan's 16th parole hearing, on March 1, 2023, he was again denied parole.
-He will next be eligible for a parole hearing in 2026.
+At Sirhan's 17th parole board appearance on March 1, 2023, he was again denied parole.
 Sirhan has waived his right to contest deportation if he is paroled.